ngochien1007/forecast-fishery-production-using-time-series/README.md

 The data preparation approach presented in the previous section was used in most experimental processes of time series forecasting models, except for LR, ETS, and ARIMA.
 For Machine Learning models, we set and fine-tuned the model parameters to achieve the best performance on the validation set.

 In terms of Deep Learning models, these are trained with batch size 64 for 5 epochs using Adam optimizer and MSE loss function.
 RNN, LSTM, and GRU models had 2 layers of 32 neurons and used tanh activation function.
-Sequence-to-Sequence model had 2 LSTM layers of 64 neurons in both encoder and decoder.
+Seq2Seq model had 2 LSTM layers of 64 neurons in both encoder and decoder.
 TCN model had 3x3 kernel size with number of layers and filters tuned in experiment for real data stability.

 ### Model Development